-If your side effects don’t disappear on their own over time, your healthcare provider may recommend adjusting your dosage or switching to a different medication.
+If your side effects don’t improve on their own over time, your healthcare provider might suggest adjusting your dosage, using another antidepressant or switching to a completely different class of medications.

 Yes.
 Some antidepressants, such as doxepin, are prescribed to treat sleeping issues such as insomnia.
 Other antidepressants used to treat sleep-related issues include trazodone, which may be prescribed off-label for this purpose.